Taiyo Yuden: History

 Taiyo Yuden was established by Hikohachi Sato on March 23, 1950, in Suginami, Tokyo.

-In January 1973 Taiyo Yuden is listed in the First Section of the Tokyo Stock Exchange.
+In January 1973, Taiyo Yuden was listed in the First Section of the Tokyo Stock Exchange.

 The world's first axial leaded ceramic capacitor is developed by company in July 1976.

-That's branded Audio tape, known as Triad in North America, was introduced to the market in 1982.
+"That's"-branded Audio tape, known as Triad in North America, was introduced to the market in 1982.

 Since 1985, Taiyo Yuden has annually published Needs & Seeds (Taiyo Yuden Technical Report, ISSN 0911-5439).

 In October 1988, the world's first CD-R was made by Taiyo Yuden and presented to the public under the brand name That's CD-R. However development had already begun as early as in summer 1985.
 The underlying organic cyanine dye technology was developed by a team of Taiyo Yuden engineers, Takashi Ishiguro and Emiko Hamada.

 In 1987, START Lab Inc. was founded as a joint venture between Sony Corporation and Taiyo Yuden Co., Ltd. for the CD-R recording media business in Japan.

 Taiyo Yuden introduced That's Double Density CD-R with 1.3 GB storage space in 2000.

 In April 2003, an anechoic chamber test facility was established.

 Effective March 1, 2006, the power supply factory in Mexico (formerly Taiyo Yuden de Mexico, originally Zentec Inc) was sold to Tamura Corporation.

 The acquisition of Shoei Electronics Co., Ltd., formerly a subsidiary of Shoei Co., Ltd., took place March 1, 2007.

-In October 2008, JVC and Taiyo Yuden set up a new joint venture, called Victor Advanced Media.
+In October 2008, JVC and Taiyo Yuden established a new joint venture called Victor Advanced Media.
 In February of the same year the world's first recordable Blu-ray Disc using an organic dye recording layer is launched.

 On June 11, 2015, Taiyo Yuden announced that it will withdraw from the recording media business, including CDs, DVDs, BDs, at the end of 2015.
 The same day, START Lab Inc. announced that it will discontinue selling optical discs at the end of February 2016.